-Each report the Office of Institutional Equity receives is reviewed for jurisdiction and an immediate health and safety risk for campus.
-If the Managing Director of the Office of Institutional Equity determines that the Office does not have jurisdiction to pursue a Complaint under the Discrimination, Harassment, and Retaliation Policy, the appropriate referrals will be made.
+Each report to Campus Civil Rights receives is reviewed for jurisdiction and an immediate health and safety risk for campus.
+If the Director of Campus Civil Rights determines that the Office does not have jurisdiction to pursue a Complaint under the Discrimination, Harassment, and Retaliation Policy, the complaint will be referred to either the Dean of Students for adjudication under the Student Code of Conduct or Human Resources for adjudication under the appropriate HR Policy.
+Regardless of which policy is used in addressing VAWA cases the appropriate steps will be followed.